 This software’s major plus is found in its connections marketplace.
 Yellowfin has built lots of integrations with major business brands and useful tools, including geocodes, MailChimp, Salesforce, Zendesk, and Expensify.
 If you can’t find what you need, use the developer API access to build custom connections with your in-house databases.

-eSpatial is powered by Google Maps and overlays data points on existing or drawn territories to build sales maps.
+eSpatial is powered by Microsoft Azure and overlays data points on existing or drawn territories to build sales maps.
 Whether you bring your own data or use free world-wide census and government data to inform your maps, all of it can be segmented, filtered, and analyzed.

-eSpatial does offer Salesforce integration, although it’s still in beta.
-Route planning is built with all the bells and whistles of Google Maps, including turn-by-turn driving directions.
+eSpatial offers seamless Salesforce integration and is available on the Salesforce AppExchange.
+Route planning is built with all the bells and whistles required by salespeople including turn-by-turn driving directions.
 Territory-based businesses will enjoy the visualizations that go beyond territory and route mapping and even combine other types of chart data for complex analysis.

 Batchgeo lets you share maps with stakeholders or embed a custom map in your website for customer use.
 This option wasn’t specifically made for sales, but the general functions work well enough to build sales maps with.
 Try out the free tier, but if you don’t want ads on your maps, you’ll need to upgrade to the Pro edition.